GFF logo

 1. A small plastic clevis in either in the mini or small size.
 The mini is perfect for single handed rods and can take a size 0 to 1 blade, the small is used for any blade to size 3 and is better on a two handed rod.

-2. A French blade in a size dictated by the circumstances required.
-The French blade is used due to its high angle of attack (45 deg.) which keeps the spinner from tangling on the fly materials.
+French blade is used due to its high angle of attack (45 deg.) which keeps the spinner from tangling on the fly materials.
 You can use other blades if desired but remember they tend to lay back further and catch on the fly at times.

-3. A small brass bead as a bearing surface for the clevis to rotate.
 The hollow kind such as used in chain bead eyes are no good as they tend to have rough edges which snag on the clevis and stop rotation.

 The author by the vice